ApocalypseArisen/Bracket-switcher/README.md

 By adding *o* to the type argument brackte switcher will override the source file.
 Example:
 > cbrsw 1o file.cpp
-Executing this command will override the conets of file.cpp replacing them with converted code.
+\nExecuting this command will override the conets of file.cpp replacing them with converted code.

 **WARNING** This operation is not recomended at this time and may result in data loss.
 Use with caution and at your own responsibility.